Calvary Baptist Church

 In 2015, our church campus installed HD security cameras throughout our building, entrances, and parking lots.
 These areas are under surveillance 24 hours a day.

 Calvary also has trained security personnel on-site during services.
 These are members of Calvary with military, law enforcement, security, or other tactical training.
 They are spread throughout the campus during worship services.

 Policy for Safe Environment for Children and Youth

-We want to provide a safe environment for the children and youth who attend activities at Calvary Baptist Church (CBC) or who attend events sponsored by CBC.
+We want to provide a safe environment for the children and youth who attend activities at Calvary Baptist Church (CBC) or attend events sponsored by CBC.
 We also want to safeguard all paid employees, staff, clergy, and volunteers.
-In order to provide this environment, the church has implementing the following policies:
+To provide this environment, the church has implemented the following policies:

 Responsible Screening of Employees

 1. All paid church employees, including clergy, will undergo a thorough screening process as a part of the job application procedure.
 This includes a professional third-party background check.